Temetar/PSI1/Notes.md

 ./reset_.../sh
 ```
 ## Changes in Setup
-Best latency is between 131 and 140 for all 3 chips.
+Best latency is 133 for all 3 chips.